-The FCA proposes that firms to which the Limited Scope Regime applies (Limited Scope Firms) will have fewer SMFs reflecting how the existing Approved Persons Regime applies to them now.
+Firms to which the Limited Scope Regime applies (Limited Scope Firms) will have fewer SMFs reflecting how the existing Approved Persons Regime applies to them now.
 The SMFs required of Limited Scope Firms varies depending on the type of firm under consideration.
 The FCA summarises them in the table below (reproduced from page 21 of CP17/25).
-Under the proposals in CP17/25, prescribed responsibilities will not apply to Limited Scope Firms, or the requirements relating to references for NEDs.
+Prescribed responsibilities will not apply to Limited Scope Firms, nor the requirements relating to references for NEDs.

-Firm type Senior Management Functions Limited Permission Consumer Credit firms that have a CF8 under the Approved Persons Regime SMF29 - Limited Scope Function (this is the same as the Apportionment and Oversight Function under the Approved Persons Regime) Sole traders with no employees 5 SMF16 - Compliance Oversight Authorised professional firms whose only regulated activities are non-mainstream regulated activities SMF16 - Compliance Oversight SMF17 - Money Laundering Reporting Officer SMF29 - Limited Scope Function Oil market participants, service companies, energy market participants, subsidiaries of local authorities or registered social landlords SMF16 - Compliance Oversight SMF17 - Money Laundering Reporting Officer SMF29 - Limited Scope Function Insurance intermediaries whose principal business is not insurance intermediation and who only have permission to carry on insurance mediation activity in relation to non-investment insurance contracts SMF29 - Limited Scope Function
+Firm type Senior Management Functions Limited Permission Consumer Credit firms that have a CF8 under the Approved Persons Regime SMF29 - Limited Scope Function (this is the same as the Apportionment and Oversight Function under the Approved Persons Regime) Sole traders with no employees SMF16 - Compliance Oversight Authorised professional firms whose only regulated activities are non-mainstream regulated activities SMF16 - Compliance Oversight SMF17 - Money Laundering Reporting Officer SMF29 - Limited Scope Function Oil market participants, service companies, energy market participants, subsidiaries of local authorities or registered social landlords SMF16 - Compliance Oversight SMF17 - Money Laundering Reporting Officer SMF29 - Limited Scope Function Insurance intermediaries whose principal business is not insurance intermediation and who only have permission to carry on insurance mediation activity in relation to non-investment insurance contracts SMF29 - Limited Scope Function